 | RS.MI Incident Mitigation | Stop the damage | Isolate affected systems; revoke compromised credentials; apply patches |

-Critical for SMEs: the 72-hour GDPR notification clock starts when you become aware of the incident — not when your investigation is complete.
+Critical for SMEs: the 72-hour GDPR notification clock starts when you become aware of the incident.
+Not when your investigation is complete.
 You need a process to make that call quickly, even with incomplete information.

 Function 6: RECOVER

-"RECOVER supports the timely restoration of normal operations to reduce the effects of cybersecurity incidents." — NIST CSF 2.0
+"RECOVER supports the timely restoration of normal operations to reduce the effects of cybersecurity incidents."
+(NIST CSF 2.0)

 | Category | What it means | SME action |